 Conflict Minerals Report

-Prior to the completion of the merger, FCA was a global automotive group engaged in designing, engineering, manufacturing, distributing and selling vehicles, components and production systems worldwide through over a hundred manufacturing facilities and over forty research and development centers.
-At December 31, 2020, FCA had operations in more than forty countries and sold its vehicles directly or through distributors and dealers in more than a hundred and thirty countries.
-FCA designed, engineered, manufactured, distributed and sold vehicles for the mass-market under the Abarth, Alfa Romeo, Chrysler, Dodge, Fiat, Fiat Professional, Jeep, Lancia and Ram brands, and the SRT performance vehicle designation.
-For its mass-market vehicle brands, FCA centralized design, engineering, development and manufacturing operations, to allow it to efficiently operate on a global scale.
-FCA historically supported its vehicle shipments with the sale of related service parts and accessories, as well as service contracts, worldwide under the Mopar brand name for mass-market vehicles.
-In addition, it designed, engineered, manufactured, distributed and sold luxury vehicles under the Maserati brand.
-FCA made available retail and dealer financing, leasing and rental services through its subsidiaries, joint ventures and commercial arrangements with third party financial institutions.
-In addition, FCA operated in the components and production systems sectors under the Teksid and Comau brands.
+Stellantis is a global automotive group engaged in designing, engineering, manufacturing, distributing and selling vehicles, components and production systems worldwide.
+Stellantis designs, engineers, manufactures, distributes and sells vehicles under the Abarth, Alfa Romeo, Chrysler, Citroën, Dodge, DS, Fiat, Fiat Professional, Jeep, Lancia, Opel, Peugeot, Ram and Vauxhall brands.
+Stellantis supports its vehicle shipments with the sale of related service parts and accessories, as well as service contracts, worldwide for mass-market vehicles.
+In addition, it designs, engineers, manufactures, distributes and sells luxury vehicles under the Maserati brand.
+Stellantis makes retail and dealer financing, leasing and rental services available through its subsidiaries, joint ventures and commercial arrangements with third party financial institutions.
+Stellantis also operates in the components and production systems sectors under the Teksid and Comau brands.

-For the reporting period from January 1 to December 31, 2020, due diligence on the source and chain of custody of the 3TG necessary to the production of the products that FCA manufactured or contracted to manufacture was conducted.
-After a reasonable country of origin inquiry, it was reasonably concluded that 3TG in FCA products may have originated in the Democratic Republic of the Congo (the “DRC”), and adjoining countries (with the DRC, the “Covered Countries”) and are not from recycled or scrap sources.
+For the reporting period from January 1 to December 31, 2021, due diligence on the source and chain of custody of the 3TG necessary to the production of the products that Stellantis manufactured or contracted to manufacture was conducted.
+After a reasonable country of origin inquiry, it was reasonably concluded that 3TG in Stellantis products may have originated in the Democratic Republic of the Congo (the “DRC”), and adjoining countries (with the DRC, the “Covered Countries”) and are not from recycled or scrap sources.

 Supply Chain Description

-FCA had a global supply chain and, as a result, many of its direct suppliers’ manufacturing operations were located outside of the U.S. and include entities not directly subject to the Rule.
-Additionally, FCA did not directly source 3TG from a smelter or refiner in 2020.
-Accordingly, we rely on FCA’s direct suppliers to provide information as to the origin of the 3TG contained in the parts and components supplied to FCA and we are subject to the accuracy of those responses.
+We have a global supply chain wherein many of our direct suppliers’ manufacturing operations are located outside of the U.S. and include entities not directly subject to the Rule.
+Additionally, Stellantis did not directly source 3TG from a smelter or refiner in 2021.
+Accordingly, we rely on our direct suppliers to provide information as to the origin of the 3TG contained in the parts and components supplied to us and we are subject to the accuracy of those responses.

 Reasonable Country of Origin Inquiry (“RCOI”)

-The RCOI employed a combination of measures to determine whether the 3TG in FCA’s products originated from the Covered Countries or came from recycled or scrap sources.
-A risk assessment was performed to develop the 2020 in-scope supplier list starting with the analysis of the components supplied to our plants based on information reported in the International Material Data System (“IMDS”), a global material data repository used by the automotive industry to maintain data for reporting requirements.
-The final in-scope supplier list is determined by identifying the components supplied to FCA and reported in IMDS as containing one or more 3TG.
-The primary means of determining country of origin of 3TG in FCA products was by conducting a survey of FCA’s in-scope direct production, service, and after-market part suppliers using the Responsible Minerals Initiatives (“RMI”) Conflict Minerals Reporting Template (“CMRT”) and a third party service provider to assist in the due diligence, including managing, uploading and validating the data submitted by suppliers, as well as carrying out follow up diligence actions with suppliers when required.
+Our RCOI employed a combination of measures to determine whether the 3TG in our products originated from the Covered Countries or came from recycled or scrap sources.
+A risk assessment was performed to develop the 2021 in-scope supplier list starting with the analysis of the components supplied to our plants based on information reported in the International Material Data System (“IMDS”), a global material data repository used by the automotive industry to maintain data for reporting requirements.
+The final in-scope supplier list is determined by identifying the components supplied to Stellantis and reported in IMDS as containing one or more 3TG.
+Our primary means of determining country of origin of 3TG in Stellantis products was by conducting a survey of our in-scope direct production, service, and after-market part suppliers using the Responsible Minerals Initiative’s (“RMI”) Conflict Minerals Reporting Template (“CMRT”) and a third party service provider to assist in the due diligence, including managing, uploading and validating the data submitted by suppliers, as well as carrying out follow up diligence actions with suppliers when required.

 Due Diligence Design

-As outlined in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas Third Edition guidelines (“OECD Guidance”), the internationally recognized standard on which the FCA system was based, FCA supported an industry-wide approach to addressing conflict minerals throughout the supply chain.
-As part of this approach, FCA collaborated with others in the industry through participation in the RMI.
-Data obtained through FCA’s membership in the RMI (member ID: FCAG) was utilized for certain statements in this report.
+As outlined in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas Third Edition guidelines (“OECD Guidance”), the internationally recognized standard on which our system is based, Stellantis supports an industry-wide approach to addressing conflict minerals throughout the supply chain.
+As part of this approach, Stellantis collaborates with others in the industry through participation in the RMI.
+Data obtained through our membership in the RMI (member ID: FCAG) was utilized for certain statements in this report.

-The FCA due diligence measures were designed to:
+The Stellantis due diligence measures are designed to: